Joni1234321/Minesweeper-1st-semester/ReadMe.md

 Made in a group of 4 during the 3 week period of January 2021

 Where are the files?
-- All the files under the package dk.dtu.tanktrouble is made by us!
+- All the files under the package dk.dtu.tanktrouble are made by us!
 - The other files are required for jspace to work

 The project is made with JavaFX, so you need that to play the game!